marylizkarumba/Personal-Portfolio-Project/README.md

- Basically my portfolio project Structure is :
+ Basically My Portfolio Project Structure is :

 A 4 HTML pages: Home, About, Projects, and Contact Some CSS files for styling and responsiveness